bloXroute-Labs/eth-mev-docs/proposermevprotect.md

 For bloXroute relay payment fee address , please use 0x367DB1AD831E4284ab1381EE6EeC81Eae6BD94a0.
 Once more relays join the pilot, we will replace this address with a relay guilt wallet.

-### Validating Mev Protected Blocks
+### Validating Proposer Mev Protected Blocks

-When a mev protected block is sent to the relay, the relay return a 200 OK for mev protected blocks and a 406 error code for invalid blocks.
+When a proposer mev protected block is sent to the relay, the relay return a 200 OK for valid blocks and a 406 error code for invalid blocks.

 An invalid block will return with a message value of the following:
 ```